 - Consider orthotic management for gait correction, support of weak or painful feet and ankle muscles

-- Treat symptomatic myotonia with mexilitene or anticonvulsant (off-label)
+- Treat symptomatic myotonia with mexiletine or anticonvulsant (off-label)

 - Treat attention deficit and hypersomnolence with stimulants

-- Provide neuropsych assessments, help to develop appropriate Section 504 plans or IEPs, advocacy for services and accomodations
+- Provide neuropsychology assessments, help to develop appropriate Section 504 plans or IEPs, advocacy for services and accommodations

-- Follow cardiopulmonary status, preventing sudden death, cardiac failure, aspiration or other pneumonia (include flu shots annually)
+- Follow cardiopulmonary status, to prevent sudden death, cardiac failure, aspiration or pneumonia (include flu shots annually)